Hesam-Eskandari/RaspberryPi-VPN/README.md

 Now, you need to uncomment this part if you are using **eth0** connection.
 We recommend you not to use wifi to connect your Raspberry Pi to internet.

 ```
+interface eth0
+static ip_address=<IP>/24
+#static ip6_address=fd51:42f8:caae:d92e::ff/64
+static routers=<GW>
+static domain_name_servers=<GW> 8.8.8.8 fd51:42f8:caae:d92e::1

 profile static_eth0
 static ip_address=<IP>/24
 static routers= <GW>
 static domain_name_servers= <GW>
 ```

-Where <IP> is the IP address you saved before and <GW> is in fact the Gateway or the IP to access your modem (normally 192.168.0.1)
+Where \<IP> is the IP address you saved before and \<GW> is in fact the Gateway or the IP to access your modem (normally 192.168.0.1)
 Make sure to put correct information.
 Reboot your RPi.
 Now you can disconnect your HTMI cable and connect to RPi with your computer.

 <h3> Connect To RPi Via SSH </h3>

+Raspberry Pi can be accessed remotely since you enabled SSH.
 Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 Open Putty put your RPi IP address.
-THe port should be 22.
+The port should be 22.
 Connect to RPi.

 It's time to change your RPi password and choose a stronger one.
 The command below will let you change the password.